What is the Fourier Transform of a Spatial Point Process?: Linear Smoothing

 \section{Linear Smoothing}

-Having derived the first and second order properties of the periodogram, the next task is then estimation of $f(\k)$, as the primal quantity of interest in studying the point process $X$.
 If we fully characterise $f(\k)$ then we have fully characterised $\gamma(z)$, as the Fourier transform is a bijection.
 Just like for a time series or random field, a key question concerns the correct method for quadratic characterisation and estimation.

-For the process itself ($X$), then its first moment is encapsulated by $\lambda$ for a stationary (or homogeneous) processes.
-We recall the spectrum uniquely maps to the complete covariance function $\gamma(z)$.
-We want to start from the random variables $\{I_h(w)\}$ (or $\{\widetilde{I}_h(w)\}$) and then non-parametrically estimate the spectral density directly from those quantities.
-As long as we seek to estimate $f(\k)$ at points $\k$ where the function $f(\k)$ is continuous, averaging $\{I_0(\k)\}$ (or $\{\widetilde{I}_h(w)\}$) locally seems like a sensible strategy. \citep{diggle1987nonparametric} proposed smoothing $\widetilde{I}_D(\k)$ as defined in~\eqref{diggle4}.
-They just note that they apply a weighted average smoother with user tuned weights.
-This will not determine how to sample wavenumbers, or remove correlation, and we also have the alternative form of bias removal to them before smoothing.
+We want to start from the random variables $\{I_h(\freq)\}$ or $\{\widetilde{I}_h(\freq)\}$ and directly from those quantities (non-parametrically) estimate the spectral density.
+As long as we seek to estimate $f(\k)$ at points $\k$ where the function $f(\k)$ is continuous, averaging $\{I_0(\k)\}$ (or $\{\widetilde{I}_h(\freq)\}$) locally seems like a sensible strategy. \cite{diggle1987nonparametric} proposed smoothing the 2D isotropic $\widetilde{I}_D(\k)$ as defined in~\eqref{diggle4}, and applied a weighted average smoother with user tuned weights.
+This approach, however, does not determine how to sample wavenumbers, or remove correlation.
+We would additionally like to include the new form of bias removal before smoothing.

-We shall only treat growing domain scenarios ($|B|\rightarrow \infty$ (one can contrast growing domain observations and increasing density of observations), see e.g.~\cite{zhang2005towards} or \cite{stein1995fixed}.
-Of course when faced with a real point pattern we cannot tell if asymptotic methods offer a good approximation to the finite sample distribution.

-For sufficiently high wave numbers the constant effect in the spectral density with expectation $\lambda$ will dominate both in the mean and variance of $I_0(w)$.
-Thus for higher wave numbers in $w$ the periodogram will eventually become perfectly correlated over wavenumbers, and will be converging to $\widehat{\lambda}$.
-For a growing domain we can show that $\hat{\lambda}$ converges in probability to $\lambda$.

-Our understanding of the correlation of higher wave-numbers should be contrasted with the discussion of~\cite{mugglestone1996exploratory}.
-The latter authors remark that there is an upper limit on the number of independent periodogram ordinates, see either of ~\cite{mugglestone2001spectral,mugglestone1996practical}, but do not justify that statement (which is based on random field analysis rather than point processes).
-It is not clear from these manuscripts exactly how this upper limit is arrived at, as~\cite{mugglestone2001spectral} it is based on heuristic (or one could say practical) arguments on the nominal degrees of freedom present in the data, in the random field limit.